GerritCodeReview/k8s-gerrit/Documentation/operator.md

 Installing Gerrit with the GerritCluster resource is highly recommended over using the [Gerrit](#gerrit) CustomResource directly, even if only a single deployment is installed, since this reduces the requirements that have to be managed manually.
+The same holds true for the [Receiver](#receiver) CustomResource, which without a Gerrit instance using the same site provides little value.

 ### Gerrit